Waiheke Schools Wetland Restoration

 In October 2014 further funds were secured form the ASB Community Trust (now Foundation North) by the Hauraki Gulf Conservation Trust which allowed the next phase of the project including the replacement of gum trees with natives, ongoing weed control and mulching and the enrichment planting of appropriate native trees.

-In April 2016 the Hauraki Gulf Conservation Trust obtained further funding from Foundation North which will allow further weed control, the supply and spreading of mulch, further native planting alongside a part of the bridle path to create a broadleaf/podocarp forest, continuation of the track alongside the southern edge of the wetland and the construction of a small boardwalk across the stream.
+Since April 2016 until today the Hauraki Gulf Conservation Trust have obtained further funding from Foundation North which will allow further weed control, the supply and spreading of mulch, further native planting alongside a part of the bridle path to create a broadleaf/podocarp forest, continuation of the track alongside the southern edge of the wetland and the construction of a small boardwalk across the stream.

 Pin It on Pinterest